iamsrajachauhan/InstaCart/README.md

 # Instacart Data Analysis Project

 ## Objective
-In this project, I take on the role of an analyst for Instacart to explore sales patterns and customer behaviors.
+In this project, I take on the role of an analyst for Instacart to explore sales patterns and customer behaviours.
 The goal is to unearth insights that will inform better customer segmentation and targeted marketing strategies.

 ## Context
 Instacart, an established online grocery platform, seeks to refine its marketing efforts.
 They believe that a one-size-fits-all approach isn't optimal.
 My analysis aims to segment customers effectively and propose targeted strategies to enhance product sales.